Northeastern-Electric-Racing/Odyssey-Definitions/README.md

 This generates C code for CAN bus nodes.

 To generate code, use the NER environment from Embedded-Base.
 The Jinja2 templates allow us to create .c and .h files by reading in the JSON specification files.
 In each compliant repository, there is a cangen.sh file which triggers this repository script under the submodule.

+### Generation modes

+There are two generation modes.
+If a message contains all big endian numerics that may or may not be byte aligned, bitstream.h from Embedded-Base is used.
+If ANY little endian points are present, then the typedef struct paradigm is utilized.
+The overflow detection code is not implemented in the struct format.
+The function arguments should be identical for both generation modes.
+Generation modes are choosen per CAN message.